|

 Encouraging Positive Communication Through Toys

-• Picture Books introduce new words and provide a visual context to words.
+• Picture Books introduce new words and provide a visual context for words.

 • Flashcards are good for learning new words to strengthen vocabulary.